andersonopt/website/content/blog/product-release-notes-4-15-20.md

 ![](/images/Closest_Primary_Asset.png)

-## Map Search Automatically Zooms to Address or Lat/Long
+## Map Search Automatically Zooms to Address or Lat/Long Marker

-When you search for an address or latitude/longitude coordinates on the map, the map will now automatically zoom to the search area.
+When you search for an address or latitude/longitude coordinates in the map search bar, the map will now automatically zoom to the search area.

 ![](/images/Search_Bar_Zoom.png)